mfruzan/CoreDetector/README.md

 chmod +x pipeline_Minimap.sh
 ```

 #### Step 3.
-Set path to CoreDetector Java file lines 73 and 82 in pipeline_Minimap.sh
+Set path in the shell script to run CoreDetector Java file lines 73 and 82 in pipeline_Minimap.sh

+Edit the path on lines 73 and 82 in pipeline_Minimap.sh to CoreDetector Java file 'MFbio.jar'

 #### Step 4.
 Run pipeline on a list of the genome names and paths
 ```bash